What Are Anti-Nutrients, And Should You Worry About Them In Your Food?

 Recent scare tactics about these anti-nutrients originate primarily from charismatic internet personalities who use this needless fear to sell their own products.
 While their reports that all grains and many fruits and vegetables contain anti-nutrients are true, the demonizing of these whole foods as dangerous is evidence that you aren’t being told the whole story.

-No one addresses this issue more logically than my friend Jim Simmons, whose book Original Fast Foods is the ONLY third-party book I sell on my site.
+No one addresses this issue more logically than my friend Jim Simmons, whose book Original Fast Foods I highly recommend.
 Jim’s book is excellent, well researched, and comprehensive, with good recipes.
 It’s the closest thing out there to the diet I teach.

 (There are lots of raw-food recipe books, but people burn out from how labor-intensive they can be.
 Eating cooked legumes and whole organic grains is a way to eat a whole-foods diet without burnout, and with the high-fiber, high-nutrition, low-effort gains of foods like split peas, lentils, and black beans.
 I am suspicious of any eating plans that bans such foods.
 I advocate for 60-80% raw plant foods—but I feel that some cooked vegetables, legumes, and grains are a wonderfully healthy part of a good disease-preventative diet, as evidenced by long history.)